The story of JancisRobinson.com

 On New Year's Day 2005 we took another giant leap with yet another new site design – much more ambitious than its predecessor and the product of SubHub, who host many more sites of a similar nature.
 This was much more flexible than before so that I could update the site with delightful ease wherever I was – too often some might say.

-The really significant bonus was the new system's automated membership and password system meaning that subscriptions could start at any time of year rather than only on 1 Jan, as per the original Bob Brooks system.
+The really significant bonus was the new system's automated membership and password system meaning that subscriptions could start at any time of year rather than only on 1 January, as per the original Bob Brooks system.
 (And you could change your own password and email address by clicking on Preferences at the bottom of any Purple Page, for example.)
 Of course this system was sold to me on the basis that hardly any human intervention would ever be needed.
 Huh! again...
-The redoubtable Rachel Shaughnessy is our subscriptions supremo and is kept very busy indeed answering your queries and helping those who forget their details or find Purple Pages otherwise impenetrable.
+The redoubtable Rachel Shaughnessy, who has been with us since September 2004 and is the longest-serving member of the team, is our membership supremo and is kept very busy indeed answering your queries and helping those who forget their details or find Purple Pages otherwise impenetrable.

 New features, new people

 We subsequently, not without an extraordinary amount of effort and complication, added a database of my thousands of tasting notes with its own special tasting notes search facility.
-One Rocky Burt of Newfoundland was supposed to be responsible for this but fled in horror at the enormity of the task quite early on.
-We were helped enormously by a team of hardworking transcribers led by Master of Wine student Mel Jones.
+One Rocky Burt of Newfoundland was supposed to be responsible for this but fled in horror quite early on at the size of the task.
+We were helped enormously by a team of hardworking transcribers led by Master of Wine student, the late Mel Jones.

 At the end of 2005 I was able to announce a dramatic doubling of the site's editorial team to the grand total of two thanks to the arrival of Julia Harding MW, who, as a recent top Master of Wine, fluent French and German speaker, and previously the most superlative freelance editor, could hardly be more perfect.